MohamedRadwan-DevOps/devops-step-by-step/none-community/reviews.md

 ![Full Name](https://raw.githubusercontent.com/MohamedRadwan-DevOps/devops-step-by-step/main//none-community/images/reviewers/ramy-ragab.png)

 ## Ramy Ragab
-## DevOps Engineer/CEgypt
+## DevOps Engineer/Egypt

-Hi, i am Ramy Ragab, i am a DevOps Engineer for almost 3 years now, currently residing in Egypt.
+Hi, i am Ramy Ragab, I am a DevOps Engineer for almost 3 years now, currently residing in Egypt.

 When I wanted to learn the field of DevOps, it was all Self study, It was not  a clear roadmap to learn from, I was a little lost among the many resources and courses available, whether on Udemy or YouTube.